Let's consider a simple ToDo

 The COMPONENTS are more readable

-and can be moved without problems.
-For example, List can be put inside another component without changing anything
+can be put inside another component without changing anything

 because it is no longer "dependent" on its PARENT

-In fact List has no properties
+In fact List

 this also makes unit-testing easier.